Can I see satellites from Earth?

 What can I see?

-The International Space Station (ISS) is the biggest artificial satellite orbiting the Earth and it’s also the brightest.
-Its brightness varies depending on how much sunlight it reflects but it can appear to be as bright as Venus!
+The International Space Station (ISS) is the biggest artificial satellite orbiting the Earth.
+It’s also the brightest.
+Its brightness varies depending on how much sunlight it reflects.
+Sometimes it looks as bright as the planet Venus!

-When you spot it, it appears to look like a star that is moving as fast as an airplane.
-It travels at over 27,000 km per hour and orbits the Earth 15 times a day.
+When you spot the ISS, it looks like a star moving as fast as an aeroplane.
+The ISS travels at over 27,000 km per hour and orbits the Earth 15 times a day.
 The ISS has been in orbit since 1998 and usually has six astronauts on board, from all over the world.